Tibinsunny/enumcrt/README.md

 `git clone https://github.com/Tibinsunny/enumcrt.git`

-Sublist3r depends on the json, urllib, and argparse python modules.
+Enumcrt depends on the json, urllib, and argparse python modules.

 For installation on windows: